Photo: Sofia Sabel/imagebank.sweden.se

 Sweden's journey towards net zero in 2045

-Sweden is committed to net zero by 2045 and has already reduced emissions by 31% between 2010 and 2023.
+Sweden is committed to net zero by 2045 and has already reduced emissions by 38% since 1990.
 We are advancing a just, inclusive transition grounded in equity, human rights, and transparent governance.

 The first step